-Before Phase 1, candidates are sent to the 3-weeks long BUD/S orientation previously known as Indoctrination.
+Before Phase 1, candidates are sent to the 3-week long BUD/S orientation, previously known as Indoctrination.
 During this time, candidates learn about the Naval Special Warfare Center and the BUD/S lifestyle.
 Through basic presentation, Navy SEAL instructors introduce candidates to BUD/S physical training, the obstacle course, swimming, and other unique training aspects.
-In fact, they are preparing candidates for day one of the first phase.
+They are preparing candidates for day one of the first phase.

 Phase 1: Physical conditioning

-As the name suggests, the first phase of BUD/S is dedicated to physical conditioning, water competency, teamwork, and mental tenacity for the 7 weeks.
-The instructor makes assessments of every SEAL candidate through daily running, swimming, calisthenics.
-As the weeks progress, the time requirements decrease.
+As the name suggests, the first phase of BUD/S is dedicated to physical conditioning, water competency, teamwork, and mental tenacity for seven weeks.
+The instructor makes assessments of every SEAL candidate through daily running, swimming, and callisthenics.
+As the week progress, the time requirements decrease.

 During Phase 1, candidates are divided into six to seven people with one small Inflatable Boat known as IBS.
 Those teams are called “boat crews,” They must paddle out from the shore, through the surf zone, and back again.
 Candidates participate in weekly 4-mile (6.4 km) timed runs in boots and pants (now changed to shorts and sneakers) and timed obstacle courses, swim distances up to two miles wearing fins in the ocean, and learn small boat seamanship.

 All the time, candidates need to meet specified time requirements for the running and swimming tests or be dropped from the training.
-The first three weeks of the basic conditioning phase prepares candidates for the fourth week, known as “Hell Week.”
+The first three weeks of the basic conditioning phase prepare candidates for the fourth week, known as “Hell Week.”
 Hell Week is one of the most challenging quests during the BUD/S, with a high washout rate among the candidates.
 Because of the challenging requirements, most candidates drop out during Phase 1, with a significant number deciding to Drop on Request (DOR).